kserve/kserve/docs/samples/v1beta1/sklearn/v1/README.md

 print(res.text)
 ```

-# Predict on a InferenceService using SKLearnServer
+# Predict on an InferenceService using SKLearnServer

 ## Setup
 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).